OFursova/word-memorizer/README.md

 If you have registered - you can add words to your vocabulary from the **Words** section.
 Then you can pick words you want to master from **Vocabulary** page and start a **Custom Quiz**.

+Totally recommendable is to click **Seed variants** button on **Start training** page - it will enhance your practicing experience by making guessing a little bit harder.

 ## Future releases

-Future releases will have filtering by *Category*, testing your skills in *Test mode* and many others.
+Future releases will have filtering by *Category*, testing your skills in *Test mode*, **Statistics** section and many other features.